Published on May 1, 2025 5 min read

 Why It’s Useful:

-Often faster in practice than merge sort, although its worst-case performance is slower.
-Best for in-place sorting.
+It usually performs faster than merge sort in practice, although its worst- case performance is slower.
+Ideal when you need in-place sorting.

 4. Dijkstra’s Algorithm